 Lead developer Dana’s favorite museum, The Museum of Jurassic Technology, is located in Culver City, California.
 The small, offbeat museum is dedicated to the advancement of knowledge and the appreciation of the natural sciences, from its humble beginnings.
 Its collection of curiosities includes both artistic exhibits like the wonder-rooms as well as scientific ones.

 After marveling at nature’s phenomena and getting a little weirded out, you can enjoy Georgian tea and cookies in the Russian-style Tula Tea Room, a miniature reconstruction of the study of Tsar Nicolas II from the Winter Palace in St. Petersburg, Russia.

 You can also watch a series of poetic documentaries in the Borzoi Kabinet Theater or take a stroll through the rooftop garden.

 California Academy of Sciences

 Our designer Jamie’s pick is also a museum dedicated to the natural sciences.
 Located in San Francisco, California (where she received her BA in Graphic Design at the University of San Francisco), the California Academy of the Sciences is one of the largest museums of natural history in the world.
 It contains over 26 million specimens and continues to conduct original research today.

 There’s something for everyone here.
 Visit the depths of the earth in the aquarium or reach for the stars in the planetarian.
-On Thursday nights the museum hosts NightLife, an after hours event that serves up cocktails and a new natural wonder every week.
+On Thursday nights the museum hosts NightLife, an after-hours event that serves up cocktails and a new natural wonder every week.

 Museum of Tolerance

 Our project manager Emily’s favorite is the Museum of Tolerance, located in Los Angeles, California.
-The educational museum uses multimedia to examine racism, prejudice, and human rights issues in history and present day, with a focus on the Holocaust.
+The educational museum uses multimedia to examine racism, prejudice, and human rights issues in history and the present day, with a focus on the Holocaust.